COS301-ThinkTech/COS301-Group-Project/README.md

 System Overview
 ========================================
 Flowchart Simulation Tool is an application which allows for designing and executing fowchart diagrams.
-This application is intended for academic purposes for students with basic knowlegde of programming design and implementation.
+This application is intended for academic purposes for students with basic knowlegde of programming design and implementation.It aims to aid them with understanding the logic behind programming.

 System Summary
 ========================================
 System Configuration
 ----------------------------------------
 The fowchart tool is intended to operate on any Linux distribution.
 However, it can also be used on Windows and Mac OS.
-Any version of Java should be installed to allow for successful execution of the program.
+Any version of Java i.e A JRE environment should be installed to allow for successful execution of the program.

 Getting Started
 ========================================